Sasuke (TV series): 1998–2002: serialization

 Summer 1999 saw the release of Dream Team in Korea, a series that directly plagiarized the contents of Sportsman No. 1 and Sasuke produced by Korean Broadcasting System, a network who had previously engaged in a legal dispute with TBS over the plagiarism of Takeshi's Castle.
 While unofficial, this marked the first presence of the series outside Japan.

 Fall 1999 saw the broadcast of the Sasukes fourth tournament, which debuted the obstacle Cliffhanger, which has since become a staple in all Sasuke and Ninja Warrior series worldwide.
 This tournament also saw Kazuhiko Akiyama become the first ever person to defeat the entire Sasuke course, and iconic moment in the series' history.

 In the Spring of 2000, Sasukes fifth tournament was broadcast.
 This tournament embraced the recursive improvement idea from Kinniku Banzuke, and featured redesigned stages.
 The 1st Stage saw the debut of the Warped Wall, possibly the most iconic obstacle in the series' history.
 Additionally, the final stage was revamped to be taller, and featured a Spider Climb prior to the rope.

+In March 2001, Sasuke reached all time peak viewership during its seventh tournament, with 26% of all households in Japan watching.
+The tournament saw Shingo Yamamoto dislocate his shoulder in the final stage.

 In December 2001, Higuchi debuted a new special called Kunoichi.
 The concept was generally the same as Sasuke, but with the course rebalanced to the strengths of women, and themed based on the folklore of Kunoichi.
 Prior to this point, only a single women had ever cleared the 1st Stage on Sasuke, and so the goal was to have women see the same level of success.
 Despite this, Kunoichis debut tournament saw only two individuals clear the 1st Stage, only to fail at the start of the 2nd Stage.
 But even with poor results, Kunoichi was a rating success, and TBS began producing new tournaments annually.

-In September 2001, Sasuke reached all time peak viewership during its eighth tournament, with 26% of all households in Japan watching.
-This tournament saw actor and martial artist Kane Kosugi, most known at the time for his work on Ninja Sentai Kakuranger, advance to the final stage.